Clarify possible licenses for official TYPO3 documentation

 #6 Updated by Michael Schams over 4 years ago

 Well, I would still vote for a review, if the OpenContent License is still adequate.

 I think, this is an important topic and we should not close this ticket just for the sake of "it's old and nobody cares...".

 Give me a little bit time to make another attempt to bring this topic back on the table.

-#9 Updated by Olivier Dobberkau about 1 month ago
+#9 Updated by Olivier Dobberkau 3 months ago

 - Due date set to 2019-08-30

 - Assignee changed from Michael Schams to Olivier Dobberkau